dstrekelj/dstrekelj.github.io/content/2015-09-28-17-38-Creating-a-GitHub-Powered-Blog-(1).md

 With the API URLs in place, the **second step** is to call upon them to request the required data.
 Haxe can handle HTTP requests consistently across platforms with use of the [haxe.Http][6] class.
 There's not much else to this step.

 The **final step** is to deal with the received data.
-API responses should be formatted before being displayed on the site - foing this manually would be a bit cumbersome.
-Fortunately, Haxe has a [built-in template system][7] - and it's not too shabby!
+API responses should be formatted before being displayed on the site - doing this manually would be a bit cumbersome.
+Fortunately, Haxe has a [built-in template system][7]!
 The template system can be leveraged to create views for API response data.
 These views can then be _injected_ in the base site template.

 ## Summary